hyperledger/fabric/docs/source/dev-setup/devenv.rst

-If you are planning on using the Vagrant developer environment, the following steps apply. **Again, we recommend against its use except for developers that are limited to older versions of MacOSX and Windows that are not supported by Docker for Mac or Windows.**
+If you are planning on using the Vagrant developer environment, the following steps apply. **Again, we recommend against its use except for developers that are limited to older versions of macOS and Windows that are not supported by Docker for Mac or Windows.**

 ::